FindMeCP/FindMe/README.md

 **Required** functionality: User can

 - [X] Sign up, log in, and log out of the FindMe app.
-- [X] Remained signed in across app restarts.
+- [X] Persisted across app restarts.
 - [X] See the user's location on a Google Maps SDK map.
 - [X] Share user locations with a friend.
 - [X] Reset the map to user/friend locations.